RJPearson94/terraform-provider-twilio/docs/resources/chat_channel_studio_webhook.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The Service SID associated with the channel webhook.
+- `service_sid` - (Mandatory) The Service SID to associate the channel webhook with.
 Changing this forces a new resource to be created
-- `channel_sid` - (Mandatory) The Channel SID associated with the channel webhook.
+- `channel_sid` - (Mandatory) The Channel SID to associate the channel webhook with.
 Changing this forces a new resource to be created
-- `flow_sid` - (Mandatory) The SID for the Studio Flow which will be called
+- `flow_sid` - (Mandatory) The SID for the Studio flow which will be called
-- `retry_count` - (Optional) The number of attempt to retry a failed webhook call
+- `retry_count` - (Optional) The number of attempts to retry a failed webhook call

 ## Attributes Reference